HighNESS Conceptual Design Report: Volume I: Design of a Very Cold Neutron Source

-Possible material options for the inlay are -- considering both neutronic and thermal conductivity -- aluminum, beryllium, or graphite~\cite{zhang_2022_foam_thermal_cond,Khalid_2020,GALLEGO20031461,KLETT201943,inagaki_graphite_foams_2014}.
-Such foams have been shown to have very high effective thermal conductivities~\cite{MOEINISEDEH2013117,YE2015127,CHUNHUI20181049,klett_role_2004}, performing comparably with their bulk counterparts at cryogenic temperatures~\cite{woodcraft_predicting_2005,weng_cryogenic_2021,baudouy_low_2014,woodcraft_thermal_2009,Uher1980ThermalCO}.
-More complex materials with exceptional thermal conductivity may also be worth studying, such as diamond/copper composites \cite{CHEN2019249} or aluminum/beryllium alloys; but these are not considered further in this work.
+Considering both neutronic and thermal conductivity aspects, three possible material options for the inlay can be considered: aluminum, beryllium, or graphite~\cite{zhang_2022_foam_thermal_cond,Khalid_2020,GALLEGO20031461,KLETT201943,inagaki_graphite_foams_2014}.
+Those foams are known to have very high effective thermal conductivities~\cite{MOEINISEDEH2013117,YE2015127,CHUNHUI20181049,klett_role_2004}, performing comparably with their bulk counterparts at cryogenic temperatures~\cite{woodcraft_predicting_2005,weng_cryogenic_2021,baudouy_low_2014,woodcraft_thermal_2009,Uher1980ThermalCO}.
+More complex materials presenting exceptional thermal conductivity, such as diamond/copper composites \cite{CHEN2019249} or aluminum/beryllium alloys, may also be worth studying but are not considered further in the context of this work.

-The steady state thermal simulation tool of Ansys\textsuperscript{\textregistered}\, Workbench 19.2 was used for the draft analyses.
-The material data for deuterium with variable ortho-para concentrations, helium, aluminum (99.994\% and 6061-T6) and beryllium were considered in the simulation as a function of the temperature.
-The material data were taken from the MPDB Material Property Database v7.91 \cite{MPDB} except for the deuterium data \cite{osti_4244810}.
-The combined thermal conductivity $\lambda_{eff}$ of solid deuterium with the foam made of pure aluminum (99.994\%), aluminum alloy 6061-T6 or beryllium were calculated using the following equation:
+The steady-state thermal simulation tool of Ansys\textsuperscript{\textregistered}\, Workbench 19.2 was used for a preliminary assessment.
+Material data for deuterium with variable ortho-para concentrations, helium, aluminum (99.994\% and 6061-T6) and beryllium, taken from the MPDB Material Property Database v7.91, were considered in the simulation as a function of the temperature \cite{MPDB} except for the deuterium data \cite{osti_4244810}.
+The combined thermal conductivity $\lambda_{eff}$ of solid deuterium with the foam made of pure aluminum (99.994\%), aluminum alloy 6061-T6 or beryllium was calculated as follows: